How to give senior cats a health check

 As well as a blood test your vet may get a urinary sample, through at home collection with special cat litter or through a cystocentesis.
 A cystocentesis is a quick and painless procedure which can often be done during the consultation.
 The vet will safely direct a small needle directly into your cat’s bladder to obtain the urine sample.
 The benefits of this, versus getting a sample at home, is that a cystocentesis is sterile and will provide much more accurate results.

 A blood pressure check should also be carried out as many diseases may result in hypertension (high blood pressure) as hypertension can also cause organ damage.
 This is a simple and painless procedure that is very similar to when a person gets their blood pressure taken.
 If you have a cat that gets particularly stressed, your vet may do this first or ask you to come back another day.

 As your cat’s stress levels increase during a stressful situation, their blood pressure will also increase.
 This may provide a “falsely” high reading.

 If your vet is suspicious of this, they may suggest your cat spend the day, this will let them settle down for an hour or so before taking the first reading.
 Your vet can then take multiple readings throughout the day, proving an average result which is much more reliable.

-If you have any questions about your geriatric cat, remember we're here to help!
+If you have any questions about your senior cat, remember we're here to help!
 Drop us a line at firstname.lastname@example.org and we'll get back to you.